For starters, I don't like to haul a

 -2 Pocket Wizards

--Sekonic light meter – which I don't
+-Sekonic light meter – which I don't use

 -Lensbaby composer w/ assorted optics